UMUTONIRitha/News_API/README.md

 # {News_API}

-#### {application that will help them list and preview news articles from various sources.}, {23 November 2020}
+#### {application that is used to list and preview news articles from various sources.}, {23 November 2020}
 #### By **{UMUTONI Marie Ritha}**

 ## Description

 {The News API (Links to an external site.) provides a wonderful API that will allow you to complete your task.
-Read the documentation in order to fully access the features of the API, learn how to use it and know how to implement features that are required for your project.. }
+Read the documentation in order to fully access the features of the API, learn how to use it and know how to implement features that are required for your project. }

 ## Cloning